decentralized-identity/trustdidweb-v03/spec/specification.md

 Formal rules describing valid domain name syntax are described in [[spec:RFC1035]], [[spec:RFC1123]], and [[spec:RFC2181]].
-Each `did:tdw` DID's globally unique [[ref: SCID]] is [generated](#scid-generation-and-verification) during the creation the DID based on the DID's initial content and placed into the DID identifier while creating the first version of the DID for publication.
+Each `did:tdw` DID's globally unique [[ref: SCID]] is [generated](#scid-generation-and-verification) during the creation of the DID based on its initial content and placed into the DID identifier for publication and use.

 The domain name element of the method specific identifier MUST match the common name used in the SSL/TLS certificate, and it MUST NOT include IP